zestedesavoir/latex-template/README.md

 Since this template uses the [minted](https://github.com/gpoore/minted/) package you also need [Pygments](http://pygments.org/), probably available in your package manager on Linux or via `pip`:

+This repo uses submodules.
+After clone this repo, in root folder of the project, execute this command to download submodule: `git submodule update --init --recursive`

 ```bash
 pip install Pygments
 ```